-Right of use assets amounting to TL 435,019 We performed the following procedures in thousand and lease labilities amounting to 478,618 thousand TL were recognized in the consolidated financial statements as of 31 January 2021.
+Right of use assets amounting to TL 435,019 thousand and lease labilities amounting to 478,618 thousand TL were recognized in the consolidated financial statements as of 31 January 2021.

-The amounts recognized as a result of the application of TFRS 16 are significant in terms of regarding the TFRS 16 Standard. consolidated tinancial statements and the issue of determining the accounting policies depends on.
-Testing the reports received from the system the Group management's choices.
+The amounts recognized as a result of the application of TFRS 16 are significant in terms of consolidated financial statements and the issue of determining the accounting policies depends on | Testing the reports received from the system the Group management's choices.
 In addition, the calculation of the right-of-use assets and related lease liabilities includes important estimates and assumptions of the management.
 The most important of these assumptions are the evaluation of the options for extending the lease terms, early termination, and interet rate.

-Considering the aforementioned reasons, the effects of the application of TFRS 16 on the consolidated financial statements and the notes related to the consolidated financial statements have been identified as an important issue for our relation to TFRS 16 and evaluation of the significant estimates and assumptions:
+Considering the aforementioned reasons, the effects of the application of TFRS 16 on the consolidated financial statements and the notes related to the consolidated financial statements have been identified as an important issue for our audit.

-Please refer to notes 2.5, and 14 to the consolidated financial statements for the relevant disclosures, including the accounting policy and in these calculations by selecting the sample related amounts.
+Please refer to notes 2.5, and 14 to the consolidated financial statements for the relevant disclosures, including the accounting policy and related amounts.